nevrome/mobest/docs/basic.md

 This section explains the setup for a basic ancestry similarity search with mobest in R.

-For didactic purposes we use a simplified version of the data and code used for the publication that introduced mobest: {cite:p}`Schmid2023`.
+For didactic purposes we use a simplified version of the data and code generated for the publication that introduced mobest: {cite:p}`Schmid2023`.
 This is a fairly generic setup you can adjust to the needs of other and more specific projects.

 The script explained in the following sections as well as the data required for it can be downloaded in its entirety here:

 - [simple_similarity_search.R](data/simple_similarity_search.R)
 - [samples_basic.csv](data/samples_basic.csv)

+`simple_similarity_search.R` also includes the code for the sections {doc}`Improving the similarity search map plot <plot>` and {doc}`Simple permutations <multisearch>`, which directly build upon this section.

 ## Preparing the computational environment